The Girl Of My Dream

 A new work of poetry from Gary Percesepe, “The Girl of my Dream” out now!

-Gary Percesepe’s n?w poetry collection The Girl of My Dream takes its title from the opening pages of Marcel Proust’s In Search of Lost Time.: “Little by little the memory of her would fade, I had forgotten the girl of my dream.”
+Gary Percesepe’s new poetry collection The Girl of My Dream takes its title from the opening pages of Marcel Proust’s In Search of Lost Time.: “Little by little the memory of her would fade, I had forgotten the girl of my dream.”
 Like a bite of the fabled Proustian madeleine, the reader is drawn into reverie, a dreamscape of places, names, scents, and laments for lost time, both its illusions and rewards.

 The book is anchored by an off-kilter story of an encounter between a film student and a cop in rural Illinois at the scene of a wreck.